CrateTools/Crate/README.md

 Crate uses F3D, OpenImageIO, FFmpeg, ImageMagik and MediaInfo as splat, geo, data and image engines for fast ingest, still and animated thumbs done automatically on the fly, professional color management, image sequences, data integrity checks, metadata and more.

-Our engines will continue to allow Crate to grow into new and more professional features, many of them already on V2.0
+The engines will continue to allow Crate to grow into new and more professional features, many of them already on V2.0

 #
 Official Crate youtube playlist: https://www.youtube.com/playlist?list=PLPqEIUVfnnz6pt2Bg8_i-BTS6PeyLD2nX